 The SEND IAS Service (formally Parent Partnership) provides information, advice and support to parents, carers, children and young people in relation to Special Educational Needs and Disability.

-We are an impartial, free and confidential service and operate at arm’s-length from the Local Authority
+We are an impartial, free and confidential service and operate at arm’s-length from the Local Authority.
+To read more about our impartiality, please see our further information page

 Referrals can be made by a parent/carer, child or young person themselves or anyone who has their permission.